Karen Taylor (EastEnders): Departure

 In July 2023, a decision to axe Karen was reached by producers, as they decided the character had reached the end of the road.
 A source told The Sun: "It's always a tough call for bosses when deciding which characters will leave the soap, but it has to be done to keep storylines fresh and create new arcs for characters.
 Lorraine had a great run on the soap and was a real scene stealer with her comic timing and she has certainly made her mark with fans".
 She was set to depart in dramatic fashion in late 2023.

 When talking about Karen's departure, Chris Clenshaw said "You know, we're currently staying quite tight-lipped on the exact circumstances leading to Karen's exit.
 The Taylors have been a fantastic addition to the show since their introduction, which I think was about six years ago now, but what I can say is that, yeah, Karen's exit will be full of drama, in true EastEnders fashion, and yeah, there will be some twists and turns that I don't think viewers will expect".
 When talking about her departure, Stanley said "Thank you to [writer] Daran Little for creating the Taylors and to the BBC for giving me the opportunity to play such a fabulous character".
 Karen left the show alongside Mitch Baker (Roger Griffiths), Bailey Baker (Kara-Leah Fernandes), Mia Atkins (Mahalia Malcolm) and Mackenzie Atkins (Isaac Lemonius), of these characters, Karen's exit was the only one that was announced beforehand.

 Guest stints

 Stanley, along with Griffiths, made a brief unannounced return as Karen on 25 December 2023.
 In January 2024, it was announced that Karen would briefly return to the show after Keanu's death, only a few weeks after her exit, returning in February 2024.
 Details later included Karen attempting to solve where Keanu had disappeared to and aggressively interrogating the locals.
 In April 2024 it was announced that Stanley would return for another guest stint after Keanu's body was uncovered.
+Stanley later made a brief unannounced return in 2026, where Karen returns via phone call on 22 June 2026, warning Chelsea Fox (Zaraah Abrahams) to stay away from Gray's grandmother Sheila Atkins (Sheila Ruskin).